Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Introduction

-The paper is organized as follows: Section \ref{sec:method} describes the methos in detail; Section \ref{sec:results} shows the results of benchmarks and statistical analysis of the obtained results for a Bulk Modulus database; Section \ref{sec:discussion} discusses the database of critical cooling rates for metallic glasses, the possible utility of the method for purposes other than simple data extraction, and future possibilities in light of the rapid evolution of NLP methods and new LLMs.
-Section \ref{sec:datasets} describes in detail the benchmark bulk modulus database used for assessment as well as the critical cooling rate of metallic glasses database.
+The paper is organized as follows: Section \ref{sec:method} describes the approach in detail; Section \ref{sec:results} shows the results of benchmarks and statistical analysis of the obtained classification results for a bulk modulus sentences database; Section \ref{sec:discussion} discusses the developed database of critical cooling rates for metallic glasses, the possible utility of the method for purposes other than simple data extraction, and future possibilities in light of the rapid evolution of NLP methods and new LLMs.
+Section \ref{sec:datasets} describes in detail the benchmark bulk modulus sentence classification database used for assessment as well as the critical cooling rate of metallic glasses database.